Have questions about Family Law?

 Let our team of lawyers answer your questions.

-Q: What’s the difference between contested and uncontested divorce?
+Q: What’s the difference between a contested divorce and an uncontested divorce?

-In a contested divorce the spouses cannot arrive at an agreement on one or more key issues in order to conclusively terminate their marriage, such as:
+In a contested divorce, the spouses can’t agree on one or more key issues to conclusively terminate their marriage, such as:

 - child custody

 - child support